Clastify logo

 -

-John Jay College of Criminal Justice does not disclose the 25th and 75th percentile ACT Reading scores for undergraduate admissions.
-Therefore, specific score requirements in this category are not available.
+John Jay College of Criminal Justice does not disclose the 25th and 75th percentile Reading ACT scores for undergraduate admissions.
+Consequently, no specific score requirements for the reading component are available.

 ACT Science Score Requirements